Great Western Woodlands: Weeds

 Throughout the Great Western Woodlands there are both native and exotic species of weeds.
-Weeds in the Great Western Woodlands cause numerous environmental impacts including resource competition, prevention of seedling recruitment, alteration to hydrological cycles, changes to soil nutrients, alteration of fire regimes, changes to the abundance and distribution of indigenous fauna, and genetic changes.
+Weeds in the Great Western Woodlands have numerous environmental effects including resource competition, prevention of seedling recruitment, alteration to hydrological cycles, changes to soil nutrients, alteration of fire regimes, changes to the abundance and distribution of indigenous fauna, and genetic changes.

-There are several alternatives used to control weeds such as biological and/or manual control, herbicides, controlling ecosystem degradation processes that favour weeds, and fire management.
-The weed control strategies are commonly associated to revegetation efforts.
+There are several methods used to control weeds such as biological and/or manual control, herbicides, controlling ecosystem degradation processes that favour weeds, and fire management.
+Weed control strategies are commonly associated with revegetation efforts.

 Fragmentation and cumulative impacts

-Because of the current lack of formal, integrated planning for the Great Western Woodlands as a whole and the existing categorisation of most of the woodlands as unallocated crown land, development proposals that could have severe impacts – both directly and cumulatively – are considered in isolation.
-Effects such as the multiplication and replication of infrastructure corridors (roads; powerlines; pipelines etc.) across the woodlands can result in large scale fragmentation and consequent invasion by weeds and feral animals.
+Currently, there is no formal, integrated planning for the Great Western Woodlands as a whole.
+This means that development proposals that could have severe effects, both directly and cumulatively, are considered in isolation.
+For example, constructing infrastructure corridors (roads, powerlines, pipelines, etc.) across the woodlands can result in large scale fragmentation and consequent invasion by weeds and feral animals.

 Green carbon

 Scientific research done in the Great Western Woodlands has estimated that currently there are ~950 million tonnes of carbon stored in the vegetation and soils of the region.
 Carbon that is stored in natural ecosystems such as woodlands is referred to as green carbon.
 Green carbon is stored in both living and dead plant matter and in soils.
 Managing natural ecosystems, and the carbon they store, is believed to be crucial in a comprehensive approach to addressing climate change.
 Large and intense fires are identified as the most significant threat to green carbon stocks in the region.
 With better management, it is estimated that an additional 600 million tonnes of carbon could be stored in the region.
 This is equivalent to four times Australia's greenhouse gas emissions for 2008.
-To maximise the potential carbon stored in the Great Western Woodlands requires that further degradation of the land be avoided, as well as restoring currently degraded ecosystems back to full maturity.
+Maximising the potential carbon stored in the Great Western Woodlands would involve avoiding further degradation of the land and restoring degraded ecosystems back to full maturity.